armory/docs/content/en/cd-as-a-service/plugin-spinnaker.md

 Your Armory CD (or open source Spinnaker) instance must meet the following requirements:

 - Version 2.24 or later (or Spinnaker 1.24 or later)
 - A supported Operator version.
-For information about what version of Operator is supported, see the [release notes]({{< ref "rn-armory-spinnaker" >}}) for your Armory Enterprise version.
+For information about what version of Operator is supported, see the [release notes]({{< ref "rn-armory-spinnaker" >}}) for your Armory CD version.

 ### Networking

-Ensure that your Armory Enterprise (or Spinnaker) instance and Armory Agents have the following networking access:
+Ensure that your Armory CD (or Spinnaker) instance and Armory Agents have the following networking access:

 {{< include "cdaas/req-networking.md" >}}

-Additionally, your Armory Enterprise instance needs access to GitHub to download the plugin during installation.
+Additionally, your Armory CD instance needs access to GitHub to download the plugin during installation.

 ### Target Kubernetes cluster